Type: Large, Circular Domed Church

 Summary: 7th century, Vagharshapat, Armenia

-It was erected C. 650-659 by the Katholikos Nerses III 'The Builder' (641-661) according to Greek inscription and the Armenian Historical Accounts of Sebeos and the Katholikos Yobhannes Drasxianakertc'i.
-Zuart'noc is constructed at the traditional site of the meeting between King Trkat and St. Gregory the Illuminator as described in the Armenian Historian Agathangelos' account of the conversion of Armenia to Christianity in the 4th century.
+It was erected C. 650-659 by the Catholicos Nerses III 'The Builder' (641-661) according to Greek inscription and the Armenian Historical Accounts of Sebeos and the Catholicos Hovhannes Drasxianakertc'i.
+Zvartnots is constructed at the traditional site of the meeting between King Trkat and St. Gregory the Illuminator as described in the Armenian Historian Agathangelos' account of the conversion of Armenia to Christianity in the 4th century.
 The church is dedicated to the angels who appeared to St. Gregory in the vision he described to the Armenians at that time.
 By the 10th century, the church housed his relics.

 The church was destroyed in the 10th century either by an earthquake or by the Arabs, and was not excavated until 1901-1907.
 Only the foundations, portions of the vaulting and walls, some capitals, bases and sections of piers and columns, and fragments of reliefs survive.
 These remains and the dimensions and load-bearing capability of the piers, as well as comparisons with a later Armenian copy, S. Grigor at Ani (A-2168) built by King Gagik in AD 1000, has enabled scholars to describe the plan and propose reconstructions of the superstructure (T'pramanyan, 1905; Kuznecov, 1951; Marut'yan, 1963; and Mnac'akanyan, 1959 and 1971).